moinakg/pcompress/README.md

                 compressed output goes to stdout.
 If this argument is omitted then source filename is used with the extension '.pz' appended.

-NOTE: The option "libbsc" uses  Ilya Grebnov's block sorting compression library
-      from http://libbsc.com/ .
-It is only available if pcompress in built with that library.
-See INSTALL file for details.

     To decompress a file compressed using above command: pcompress -d <compressed file> <target file>